 The Physical Plant is dedicated to the health and safety of our campus community.
 Disinfecting protocols have been heightened throughout the entire campus in accordance with CDC guidelines in an effort to make sure all horizontal and vertical surfaces, along with critical touchpoints, will be addressed on a daily basis.

 This daily activity would include but not limited to:

 Physical Plant continues using electrostatic disinfecting application devices to apply Sniper Disinfectant and Vital Oxide to augment cleaning and sanitation procedures on campus.
 To support these efforts, the custodial department has introduced Electrostatic disinfecting application devices.
 The electrostatic applicator gives a negative charge to the disinfecting solution as it exits the nozzle, allowing an even coat of solution that sticks to a targeted surface with 360-degree coverage.
 This is in conjunction with current disinfecting and sanitizing products.
 These solutions destroy microorganisms, disrupting the growth process and making it unable to reproduce, effectively destroying potentially harmful organisms.
 The product is safe for skin, clothes and the environment.
 When applied, it does not produce harmful byproducts or produce VOCs.

-In early August, the Physical Plant will begin applying a new product, MicrobeCare, to further enhance our disinfecting and sanitizing protocols.
+The Physical Plant is applying a new product, MicrobeCare, to further enhance our cleaning and sanitizing protocols.
 The product creates a barrier that kills 99.99% of microbes, prevents mutation (superbugs) and minimizes the spread of bacteria, viruses, fungi, algae and yeast on a wide variety of products and surfaces.
 MicrobeCare is safe and has proven results in highly sensitive healthcare environments.
 The extended residual benefits of the product make it a positive investment in providing a healthier campus.